harness/developer-hub/docs/service-reliability-management/monitored-service/health-source/azurelogs.md

 :::note

-You will be able to find the values necessary for each query using the Azure UI.
-Generally you have to follow these steps:
+You can find the values necessary for each query using the Azure UI.
+Generally you need to follow these steps:

-1. Select the [Azure Metric](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/analyze-metrics) you would like to analyze.
+1. Select the [Azure Metric](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/analyze-metrics) you want to analyze.
 2. Click on the [`Share` option](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/analyze-metrics#share-your-charts) in the dashboard and select `Copy Link`.
 3. Input your URL into a [URL decoder](https://meyerweb.com/eric/tools/dencoder/).
 This should result in you seeing a JSON payload.
-4. In the JSON Payload you decode you should be able to find the **resource ID**, **metric namespace**, and **metric name**.
+4. In the JSON payload you decoded, you should be able to find the **resource ID**, **metric namespace**, and **metric name**.

 :::